IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 ### BuildServer

-We need to instantiate the BuildServer image first:
+First we need to instantiate the single-purpose image via the BuildServer:

 * `cd /path/to/build/server`
 * `./exec.sh /path/to/repository/.gentoo/ initialize`